358 FRIDAY 19 JUNE 2015 (-8)

 Music is a universal language with different messages for different people.

-Just as I was preparing this entry, I got the most interesting assignment at work.
+As I was preparing this entry, I got the most exciting assignment at work.
 One of our reporters set out to find what music a few of the Ministers and Members of Parliament listened to.

 Song Title: August’s Rhapsody – 2007 Genre: Soundtrack Artists: Orchestra Composer: Mark Mancina Album: August Rush (Music from the Motion Picture)